Does Oral NAD+ Work as Well as Injectable? Here’s What to Know

 Ascorbic Acid (Vitamin C) bottle

 Not everyone gets enough vitamin C from diet or supplements alone.
 Digestive issues, dietary choices or increased nutrient needs can make it harder for the body to absorb and use vitamin C effectively.
-For those who need a more direct way to support their vitamin C levels, ascorbic acid IV therapy offers an alternative that delivers the nutrient straight into the bloodstream for a better absorption rate.
+For those who need a more direct way to support their vitamin C levels, ascorbic acid IV therapy offers an option that delivers the nutrient straight into the bloodstream for a better absorption rate.
 Here’s who may benefit most from ascorbic acid IV therapy:

 Individuals with Vitamin C Deficiency